py4ds/nbless/README.rst

 .. code:: sh

-    nbexec raw.ipynb --out_file executed.ipynb
+    nbexec notebook.ipynb --out_file executed.ipynb
     # Or
-    nbexec raw.ipynb -o executed.ipynb
+    nbexec notebook.ipynb -o executed.ipynb

-You can preview the default output filename and the raw notebook output by running nbconv with only the positional arguments:
+You can preview the default output filename and the raw notebook output by running nbexec with only the positional arguments:

 .. code:: sh

-    nbexec raw.ipynb
+    nbexec notebook.ipynb

 If you want to combine ``nbuild`` and ``nbexec`` in one step, use ``nbless`` as described below.